Guide to Safely Withdrawing from Benzodiazepines

 Many patients ask why they must give up benzodiazepines.
-They must realise that benzodiazepines are not recommended for long-term use in the same way other drugs such as methadone.
+They must realise that benzodiazepines are not recommended for long-term use, in the same way, other drugs such as methadone.
 This is because benzodiazepines cause cognitive impairments.
-This is particularly due to users' inability to store long term memories when under the influence of benzodiazepines.
+This is particularly due to users’ inability to store long term memories when under the influence of benzodiazepines.
 Forgetfulness is one of the key reasons why benzodiazepines must not be taken on an ongoing basis.

 Treating benzodiazepine addiction correctly

 Before treatment for benzodiazepine addiction begins, a thorough psychiatric assessment should take place.
 This assessment typically results in a tapered benzodiazepine withdrawal schedule being written up.
-A tapered withdrawal helps minimise the symptoms associated with benzodiazepine withdrawal syndrome.
+A tapered withdrawal helps minimise the symptoms associated with a benzodiazepine withdrawal syndrome.
 A rapid taper must be avoided at all costs.
 For this reason, we do not recommend short-term detoxification programmes for benzodiazepine withdrawal.

 Why?
 Because when an addict consumes benzodiazepines, GABA receptors become ‘down-regulated’.
 It’s impossible to compel GABA receptors to return to normal functioning.
 The body may require a significant amount of time to ‘up-regulate’ GABA receptors to normal functioning.

 When benzodiazepines are abruptly withdrawn, the central nervous system will react in ways that cause severe withdrawal symptoms.
 When benzodiazepines are slowly withdrawn, the body is allowed to slowly but surely heal itself whilst minimising the risk of benzodiazepine withdrawal syndrome.